baesky/WPF-Ray-Tracing/README.md

 # WPF-Ray-Tracing
-Ray Tracing Exercise.
-It's a code translation from cpp&wxwidget to c#/wpf.
+Ray Tracing Exercise(Using C#,WPF).
+Based On ref book's skeletal source code and enchance it in rendering.

 reference book:http://www.raytracegroundup.com/